 What Is Aloe Vera?

 Aloe vera may resemble a cactus, but taxonomically it’s actually a member of the Asphodelaceae family, not the cactus family.

 While its botanical name is A. vera, various synonyms abound for this evergreen perennial: A. barbadensis, A. indica, A. elongata, and more.
 Other common names are the first aid plant, burn aloe, and true aloe.

 The name aloe is derived from the Arabic word alloeh which translates as “shining bitter substance” and the Latin word vera means “true.”

 Long, thick leaves, up to 39 inches grow from a very short stem.
 The succulent leaves are green and speckled when young, and they have serrated edges.

-Greenish-yellow flowers grow out of a tall central spike that reaches up to 35 inches tall, and they will only bloom if you grow the aloe outdoors.
+Greenish-yellow flowers grow out of a tall central spike that reaches up to 35 inches tall, and they are more likely to bloom if grown in full sun conditions outdoors.

 The leaves have three main components: the outer green “rind” or skin, a layer of latex, and the mesophyll layer, known as the “gel.”
 It’s this gel that stores water to enable the plant to photosynthesize during periods of drought.

 Consisting of 99 percent water and a variety of amino acids, enzymes, minerals, lipids, vitamins, and anti-inflammatory hormones, aloe vera gel is popular in traditional and natural medicinal practices around the world.

 Used topically, the gel can be used to treat skin ailments like bug bites, first- or second-degree burns, acne, and even help to prevent bedsores.